Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Colour--kinematics duality from BV-box -algebras and their modules

 Finally, if the operator $\BBox$ is the d'Alembertian on the underlying space-time, then the amplitude parametrisation~\eqref{eq:CK_amplitudes_parameterization} is of the form conventionally discussed in the literature, i.e.~$d_\gamma$ is the product of $\frac{1}{p^2_\ell}$ ranging over all internal lines $\ell$. \cref{thm:preBVBoxImpliesKinematicLieAlgebra} therefore has the following immediate corollary.

 \begin{corollary} Consider a cubic gauge field theory whose underlying dg Lie algebra factorises into a Lie algebra and a pseudo-$\BVbox$-algebra $(\frB,\sfd,\sfm_2,\sfb)$ with complete operator $\sfb$ and $\BBox=\wave$.
-Then the corresponding Feynman diagram expansion yields a CK-dual parameterisation of the currents~\eqref{eq:CK_currents_parameterization} and a CK-dual parameterisation of the amplitudes~\eqref{eq:CK_amplitudes_parameterization} with at least one external field in the image of $\sfb$. \end{corollary}
+Then the corresponding Feynman diagram expansion yields a CK-dual parametrisation of the currents~\eqref{eq:CK_currents_parameterization} and a CK-dual parametrisation of the amplitudes~\eqref{eq:CK_amplitudes_parameterization} with at least one external field in the image of $\sfb$. \end{corollary}

 We note that, when considering physical amplitudes, the physical fields $\phi$ usually satisfy the gauge condition $\sfb\phi=0$, cf.~the examples in~\cref{sec:examples}.
 Moreover, in most physically interesting cases, the cohomology of $\sfb$ is trivial, so that a pseudo-$\BVbox$-algebra with structure $\BBox=\wave$ and all non-physical modes propagating directly implies CK duality of the amplitudes.